Thee Parkside Hosts Benefit for Exodus Drummer Tom Hunting

 Raffle tickets to raise money for Hunting will be $5 each or 5 or $20.
 There will also be a silent auction, drink specials and surprise guests at the event.

 Bashing out their classic-sounding mix of late ’70s British metal influences and more aggressive early thrash riffs, Hell Fire was founded in 2010 by guitarist, San Francisco native and pro BMX rider Tony Campos after he met recently transplanted Mexican metal fiend and bassist Herman Bandala.
 The pair started out playing covers of songs by their heroes Iron Maiden, Diamond Head and Metallica, gradually developing their own vocabulary and writing original songs.
-The two musicians found additional collaborators and started playing their thrashing tunes at shows around the Bay Area.READ MORE: Daly City Bans Single-Use Plastics At Food Facilities Starting Next Year
+The two musicians found additional collaborators and started playing their thrashing tunes at shows around the Bay Area.READ MORE: HWY 1 CRASH UPDATE: CHP Reports One Dead After Car Goes Over Cliff Near Devil’s Slide

 After cycling through several line-up changes and refining their songwriting, Hell Fire eventually connected with singer Jake Nunn before recording their self-released debut album Metal Masses in 2016.
 The current line-up would be complete when drummer Mike Smith joined before the band recorded its sophomore album Free Again the following year.
 The effort showed a quantum leap forward in songwriting and arranging as Campos and Bandala refined their riff chemistry on NWOBHM-infused tracks like “Wheels of Fate” and “Beyond Nightmares” (the later featuring Bandala’s growling wah-wah pedal manipulations that recalled Metallica’s original bass legend Cliff Burton).